 Comparison to HTTP proxies

-HTTP protocol is the standard proxy protocol for the Internet, specifically designed to transfer website data.
-HTTP proxies are mainly used to fetch and receive within that protocol, rather than other types of network connections (unlike SOCKS, which can accommodate virtually any protocol, program or type of traffic).
+The HTTP protocol is the standard proxy protocol for the internet, specifically designed to transfer website data.
+HTTP proxies are mainly used to fetch and receive within that protocol, rather than other types of network connections (unlike SOCKS, which can accommodate virtually any protocol, program, or type of traffic).
 That includes specific network ports, through which all HTTP traffic is usually routed.

 Due to these factors, HTTP proxies are the more common of the two types, and usually, people refer to them when they talk about proxy use.

-Also, SOCKS proxies operate at what’s called a “lower level” than the HTTP proxy.
+Also, SOCKS proxies operate at the so-called “lower level” than the HTTP proxy.
 However, that actually makes them more secure.
 Unlike a SOCKS server, an HTTP proxy server does understand and interpret the network traffic that passes between the client and downstream server, which means that the company that owns it could be logging users’ data.

-To prevent the abuse and maintain a high service quality for all of our customers, speed of HTTP proxies is limited to ~100 Mbps.
-SOCKS5 proxies and our proxy extension connections are not limited in any way and the speed will solely depend on the server’s capacity.
+To prevent abuse and maintain high service quality for all of our customers, the speed of HTTP proxies is limited to ~100 Mbps.
+SOCKS5 proxies and our proxy extension connections are not limited in any way, and the speed will solely depend on the server’s capacity.